comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

 keep the reason 'why we're dong this' in mind first makes it much easier to understand the details.
 (please note the list number also different to other references)

 1 why mark node with Red/Black color?
-It's a way to help BST avoiding decay to linear list (by enforcing some rules)
+It's a way to help BST avoiding decay to linear list

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/bst-imbalance.gif)

-2 how to avoid BST decay to linear list?  by enforcing longest path shorter than 2 times of shortest path 3 why BST requires no consequent red nodes?
+2 how to avoid BST decay to linear list?  by enforcing longest path shorter than 2 times of shortest path

+3 why BST requires no consequent red nodes?
 4 why BST requires equal black height? rule 3 and 4 should be considered together, they enforce that :